strata-mvc/strata/docs/controllers.md

 In the earlier example, a shortcode named `list_songs` is generated and will point to `SongController::getSongsListingShortcode()`.
 This means that in Wordpress' WYSIWYG, entering `[list_songs]` in the post body will print out whatever is returned by `SongController::getSongsListingShortcode()`.

-Note that the permalink of this page must be caught by a route in order for the controller to be instanciated and the shortcode to be declared and applied.
+Note that the permalink of this page must be caught by a route in order for the controller to be instantiated and the shortcode to be declared and applied.

 In other words, you wouldn't have access to this shortcode if another controller was called (or if the request did not match any controller).
 Shortcodes that need to be applied in multiple areas much be declared the regular Wordpress way to make it aware of the shortcode, but can be routed to a controller using [\MVC\Router::callback()]({{ site.baserl }}/docs/routes/).